 Boeing Starliner’s future CST-100 spacecraft testing was planned to include former NASA astronaut Christopher Ferguson.
 Indeed in 2018 NASA named its first Commercial Crew “astronaut cadre” of four veteran astronauts to work with SpaceX and Boeing, including Robert Behnken, Eric Boe, Sunita Williams and Douglas Hurley.

-The private company Axiom Space flew the Ax-1 mission to the ISS in April 2022 making use of ex-NASA shuttle and Soyuz astronaut Michael Lopez-Alegria as commander, plus Ax-2 is slated to fly later in 2023 and will be commanded by the highly experienced former NASA astronaut Peggy Whitson.
+The private company Axiom Space flew the Ax-1 mission to the ISS in April 2022 making use of ex-NASA shuttle and Soyuz astronaut Michael Lopez-Alegria as commander, then Ax-2 launched in May 2023, commanded by the highly experienced former NASA astronaut Peggy Whitson.
+Ax-3 followed in January 2024.

-Additionally, the SpaceX “Polaris Dawn” mission is due to fly in 2023, being commanded by former military test pilot Scott Poteet.
+Additionally, the SpaceX “Polaris Dawn” mission flew in 2023, commanded by former military test pilot Scott Poteet.

 In addition to operations by private companies like Axiom, SpaceX and Boeing, potential for trained and experienced astronaut support must also exist via the emerging Human Spaceflight (HSF) nations such as the UAE and India.

-At fifty-one, Tim has at least ten years ahead in terms of test flying and astronaut work potential.
-He has over 3,500 hours of military, instructional and test-flying in his log-books, via the Army Air Corps and Augusta Westland development work.
-His commercial helicopter flying is currently being maintained and, as a trained and experienced astronaut, considerable potential must therefore be out there for future private space activity if Tim was so inclined.
+At fifty-two, Tim has at least ten years ahead in terms of test flying and astronaut work potential.
+He has over 3,500 hours of military, instructional and test-flying in his log-books, via the Army Air Corps and Augusta Westland work.
+As a trained and experienced astronaut, considerable potential must therefore be out there for future private space activity if Tim was so inclined.

-In 2023 the UK Space Agency entered into an agreement with the Axiom spaceflight company to fly a future two-week all-British mission , with a crew of four astronauts in the Dragon spacecraft – this might possibly dock with the ISS.
+A new possibility has arisen for Tim.
+In 2023 the UK Space Agency entered into an agreement with the Axiom spaceflight company to fly a future two-week all-British mission , with a crew of four astronauts in the Dragon spacecraft visiting the ISS.
 New privately-led research would occur during the mission and this would part-fund the project cost.
 Many expect that Tim Peake will command this mission as the lead pilot, with the other three UK astronaut crew possibilities being ESA’s Rosemary Coogan, Meganne Christian and John McFall.

 Tim Peake – Quotes

-For Tim, his childhood and early life has been a story of the “ordinary” British way of life producing an exceptional pilot an astronaut, clearly combining the qualities of level-headedness, humour and stability.
+For Tim, his childhood and early life has been a story of the “ordinary” British way of life producing an exceptional pilot and then an astronaut, combining the qualities of level-headedness and a good sense of humour .

 His apparent modesty and down-to-earth nature clearly impressed his ESA selection team, his crewmates on his Principia mission plus the many who followed his subsequent STEM outreach work in recent years.